Zokirkhon1002/Zokirkhon1002/README.md

 - 👋 Hi, I’m @Zokirkhon1002
 - 👀 I’m interested in Coding and Graphics
-- 🌱 I’m currently learning JavaScript and ReactJs
+- 🌱 I’m currently learning ReactJs and Python
 - 📫 How to reach me
 <br>Phone: <a href="tel:+821080891816">+821080891816</a>
 <br>Email: <a href="email:zokirxonkotibxanov@gmail.com">zokirxonkotibxanov@gmail.com</a>